 Preemption and Public Health

-What it is, how it works, and why it matters for public health
+What preemption is, how it works, and why it matters

 The legal term preemption describes the invalidation of state law by federal law, or local law by state law.